Climate Change and Disasters

 These separate yet related regional Roadmaps are guides to member countries in addressing the climate and disaster risk finance access challenges.
 The strategic outcomes of these initiatives is to enable member countries to build up their National financial resilience alongside systemic resilience to the impacts of climate change and disasters.

-To strengthen NPSOs, direct technical support was provided to Samoa Chamber of Commerce and Industry (SCCI) in 2022 to build technical capacity and enhance the knowledge of Samoa’s private sector to effectively analyse and manage climate risks of their own businesses.
+To strengthen NPSOs, direct technical support was provided to the Samoa Chamber of Commerce and Industry (SCCI) in 2022 to build technical capacity and enhance the knowledge of its private sector to effectively analyse and manage climate risks of their own businesses.
 This responded to an earlier finding of limited knowledge and basic understanding of climate science risks linkages to local businesses in Samoa.
-This kind of assistance was provided through the PACRES Project.
+Key deliverables included a national consultation and awareness on climate risks, a video production to support national awareness of the SCCI Corporate Plan and resilience initiatives, an engagement strategy for the private sector and a climate finance project concept.

 The PACRES project supported representatives and nominees from National Private Sector Organisations (NPSOs) and youth organisations to participate in an online training program offered through the USP Pacific Technical and Further Education (TAFE) in partnership with PIFS.
 The training program was in direct response to the capacity needs of NPSOs identified through an online survey to determine the private sector’s capacity building needs.